tlwr/www.tobys.cloud/sites/www.toby.codes/posts/Auditing-an-engineering-organisation.md

 Informal 1:1 interviews where attribution is anonymised can produce high quality information (which you should independently verify) at low cost, providing your colleagues trust you.
-Explaining up front why your are conducting an audit is important: people can fear for their product or job when in fact all you are doing is attempting to provide clarity and reprioritise work to reduce risk.
+Explaining up front why you are conducting an audit is important: people can fear for their product or job when in fact all you are doing is attempting to provide clarity and reprioritise work to reduce risk.
 You should take detailed notes or, if you have consent, record the interviews for future reference.

 A very informal interview could consist of: